American Sign Language phonology: Phonotactics

+Six types of signs have been suggested: one-handed signs made without contact, one-handed signs made with contact (excluding on the other hand), symmetric two-handed signs (i.e. signs in which both hands are active and perform the same action), asymmetric two-handed signs (i.e. signs in which one hand is active and one hand is passive) where both hands have the same handshape, asymmetric two-handed signs where the hands have differing handshapes, and compound signs (that combine two or more of the above types).
+The non-dominant hand in asymmetric signs often functions as the location of the sign.
+Monosyllabic signs are the most common type of signs in ASL and other sign languages.

 Allophony and assimilation

 Each phoneme may have multiple allophones, i.e. different realizations of the same phoneme.
 For example, in the /B/ handshape, the bending of the selected fingers may vary from straight to bent at the lowest joint, and the position of the thumb may vary from stretched at the side of the hand to fold in the palm of the hand.
 Allophony may be free, but is also often conditioned by the context of the phoneme.
 Thus, the /B/ handshape will be flexed in a sign in which the fingertips touch the body, and the thumb will be folded in the palm in signs where the radial side of the hand touches the body or the other hand.

-Assimilation of sign phonemes to signs in the context is a common process in ASL.
+Assimilation of sign phonemes, to signs in the context, is a common process in ASL.
 For example, the point of contact for signs like THINK, normally at the forehead, may be articulated at a lower location if the location in the following sign is below the cheek.
 Other assimilation processes concern the number of selected fingers in a sign, that may adapt to that of the previous or following sign.
-Also, has been observed that one-handed signs are articulated with two hands when followed by two-handed signs.
+Also, it has been observed that one-handed signs are articulated with two hands when followed by two-handed signs.